Computing Foundations

 421 Smith Hall, Professor Stephen Siegel.

-The VSL conducts research into one of the most important problems in Software Engineering: how to develop verifiably correct complex software systems.
-Currently, the VSL is focusing on parallel programs used for scientific computation and is developing tools that can find defects in these programs or establish their correctness.
+The VSL conducts research into one of the most important problems in software engineering: how to develop verifiably correct software systems.
+Currently, the VSL is focusing on parallel programs used for scientific and high-performance computing and is developing tools that can find defects in these programs or establish their correctness.
 These tools are based on techniques from logic, compiler theory, symbolic computation, and model checking.
+The open-source CIVL Model Checker is our flagship product.